rsyslog/rsyslog/source/compatibility/v3compatibility.rst

 not specified otherwise (by placing a dash in front of the output file name).
 While this was a useful feature in past days where hardware was much less reliable and UPS seldom, this no longer is useful in today's world.
-Instead, the syncing is a high performace hit.
+Instead, the syncing is a high performance hit.
 With it, rsyslogd writes files around 50 **times** slower than without it.
 It also affects overall system performance due to the high IO activity.
 In rsyslog v3, syncing has been turned off by default.
 This is done via a specific